GMBog/greenfeedr/README.md

 param_combinations <- expand.grid(param1 = i, param2 = j, min_time = k)
 ```

-Note that we have 60 combinations of our 3 parameters.
+Note that we have 60 combinations of the 3 parameters (param1, param2,
+and min_time).

 The next step, is to evaluate the function `process_gfdata()` with the
 set of parameters defined before.